Akomon333/Election-majority-votes-simulation/README.md

-# Election-simulation
-I tried simulating best scenario to get majority votes with fake data.
+I simulated best scenario to get majority votes in a fake country with fake political parties